Mandatory internship

 Contact Practice Coordination FB 02

-For organizational and examination-related questions concerning the internship, you can contact the internship coordination in the department:
+If you have any organizational or examination-related questions about the internship, please contact the internship coordinator in the department:

 Melanie Löber (on maternity leave)